firozkhan18/Java-Evaluations/java-basic-exercises.md

 Area is 5.6 * 8.5 = 47.60
 Perimeter is 2 * (5.6 + 8.5) = 28.20

-Click me to see the solution

-14. Write a Java program to print an American flag on the screen.
+### 14. Write a Java program to print an American flag on the screen.
 Expected Output

 * * * * * * ==================================